Green in Islam: Quran

 Al-Khidr ("The Green One") is a Qur’anic figure who met and traveled with Moses.

-The Green Dome, traditional site of the tomb of Muhammad, was painted green on the order of Sultan Abdul Hamid II (r.
-1876–1909).
+The present Green Dome over the Prophet’s tomb was added in 1818 under the Ottoman sultan Mahmud II.

 Islamic flags

 Green flags were adopted by Shi'ites in the early Islamic period, although the most common Shi'a color was white, in symbolic opposition to Abbasid black.
-Thus in 817, when the Abbasid caliph al-Ma'mun adopted the Alid Ali al-Ridha a his heir-apparent, he also changed the dynastic color from black to green.
+Thus in 817, when the Abbasid caliph al-Ma'mun adopted the Alid Ali al-Ridha as his heir-apparent, he also changed the dynastic color from black to green.
 The change was reverted al-Ma'mun had Ali killed, and returned to Baghdad in 819.

-Today, green is also used in several national flags as a symbol of Islam.
-These include: Algeria, Azerbaijan, Comoros, Iran, Mauritania, Pakistan, Saudi Arabia, Sri Lanka, and Tajikistan.
+Various national flags use green as a symbol of Islam, including Algeria, Azerbaijan, Comoros, Mauritania, Pakistan, Saudi Arabia, Sri Lanka, and Tajikistan.
 Some Arab countries also use pan-Arab colors, which include green.
 These include: Iraq, Jordan, Kuwait, Lebanon, Sudan, Syria, and the United Arab Emirates, as well as several contested states including Palestine, Somaliland, and Western Sahara.
 Libya formerly also followed this principle, featuring green as its only component color (at the time the only flag in the world to use only one color) until 2011.

 There are also several flags of Muslim-majority countries featuring green color that does not symbolize Islam.
 Examples include Bangladesh, Turkmenistan, Uzbekistan, Guinea, Guinea-Bissau, Mali, and Senegal (in the latter four cases, the green color is a component of the pan-African colors, which are also adopted by even Christian-majority countries such as Malawi and South Sudan).

+In Islam, the color green holds significant symbolism and is often associated with nature, life, and renewal.
+It is frequently referenced in religious texts and traditions, symbolizing paradise and the lush landscapes described in the Qur'an.
+Beyond its use in national flags of some Islamic countries, such as Saudi Arabia and Iran, green is widely utilized in Islamic art, architecture, and attire.
+Its prevalence in mosques, Qur'anic manuscripts, and decorative elements underscores its importance in Islamic culture and aesthetics.

+Green is a common color used by Islamist political parties.